fredhutchio/git_github_intro/1GitDesktop.md

 	* click button for "commit to master", where "master" refers to the branch (we'll talk more about this later, but master is default)
 * git workflow: save changes, make sure box is checked, commit
 	* edit file again (right click to "Open in Atom"), commit changes
-	* create new file in text editor, add brief content, commit changes
+	* create new file named notes.txt in text editor, add brief content, commit changes
 	* relate to shopping cart analogy
+* Challenge:
+	* create new file named analysis.txt, add content, save, and commit
+	* make and save changes to both analysis.txt and notes.txt, commit both at once
-* create folder
+* create folder named data/
 	* can you commit new folder?
-	* create file in folder, can you commit now?
+	* create file data1.txt in folder, can you commit now?
-	* make change to more than one file: can commit changes to related files all at once

 ## Exploring history